-The syntax for calling external call is the same as the external call, except for that it must be done on a contract type variable.
-Any error in an external call can be handled with Try Catch Statement.
+The syntax for calling a contract is the same as that of the external call, except that it must be done on a contract type variable.
+Errors in external calls can be handled with Try Catch Statement only on Polkadot.